 How has the South Downs landscape influenced musicians?

-The Copper Family from Rottingdean near Brighton assembled a unique collection of Sussex tunes, many of which were notated by collector Kate Lee, one of the founders of the Folk-Song Society.
+The Copper family from Rottingdean near Brighton also assembled a unique collection of Sussex tunes, many of which were notated by collector Kate Lee, one of the founders of the Folk Song Society.
 Members of the family still maintain the tradition of live performance today.

 Edward Elgar rented a cottage from the landscape painter Rex Vicat Cole at Brinkwells, near Petworth House, during the First World War; here he composed his Cello Concerto and a series of eloquent chamber works which evoke the countryside beneath the escarpment.

 More recent musicians have been no less moved by the history and atmosphere of the Downs.
-Chanctonbury Ring was the title of Richard Hill’s 1978 prog rock album.
+Richard Hill titled his 1978 prog rock album Chanctonbury Ring, after the prehistoric hillfort atop Chanctonbury Hill on the South Downs.

 Bridge’s work was influenced by the work of European modernist contemporaries such as Stravinsky, Ravel, and Alban Berg, rather than folksong.
 But the soaring lines and striding rhythms of Enter Spring are no less inspired by walking along the coast path above the Seven Sisters.